mypiaware/virtual-radar-server-installation/README.md

 `vrs -webadmin` will allow the user to create a username & password for accessing the VRS Web Admin webpage.
 Note that this will also start VRS without a GUI.
 If not wanting VRS to run, the user will simply need to wait until VRS has completely started and then press `Q ` to quit VRS.

-`vrs -log` will show the log of the previous instances of VRS running as a background process.
+`vrs -log` will show the log of the previous instances of VRS running as a background process since the most recent system boot.
 The log will only show the records of the previous instances of VRS running as a background process.
 This includes any instance of VRS that may have started at system boot if the `vrs -enable` command was used to start VRS at every system boot.

-`vrs` command just by itself will give you the current running status of VRS and the help menu.
+`vrs` command just by itself will give the current running status of VRS and the help menu.

 ## Script to Backup Database